Lindsay36h/DH110-22F/ASSIGNMENT05/README.md

       i.
 Include an icon next to each article so researchers can send a link to an article to an inputted email or linked google drive.

-2. Review the SCCWRP’s research plan for the year along with their current and past Requests for Proposals
+**2. Review the SCCWRP’s research plan for the year along with their current and past Requests for Proposals**

   a.
 Make easily accessible from home page